|

 cabbage is usually eaten cooked.
 It can be added

-to stir-fries or served with butter and black
+to stir-fries or served with butter and black pepper

-chops or steaks.
+or steaks.

 How To Prepare Pointed Cabbage